baharbiazar/E_Commerce_Reviews_Sentiment_Analysis/README.md

 # Sentiment Analysis on Women's Clothing E-Commerce Reviews

 The goal of this project is to use NLP and machine learning models to:
-<br>1- Discover the hidden topics in the reviews
+<br>1- Discover the hidden topics in the reviews. (negative reviews)
 <br>2- Predict the rating of clothing items based on the review wording of the customers

 ## Data